SuyaSaju/UBahn-Backend-API/Helper.md

 - [ ] Do not hard code tables names and use via constants and mention in readme
 - [ ] Do optimization in [index.js](src/models/index.js) and mention in Readme
 - [ ] Docker error fix
+- [ ] User attribute routes scope fix
+- [ ] index creation for new table

 ## Questions
 - [ ] If there are no results, what status code HEAD API endpoints should return?